-Plus, our Loss Control Representatives are available to work with you to enhance your risk management capabilities and provide useful guidance on fleet safety within your business.
+PLM Loss Control Representatives also work with customers to enhance their risk management capabilities and provide useful guidance on fleet safety.

-Ultimately, it is up to you to be proactive in building a fleet safety program in your organization, but we are here to assist in making your business safer, minimizing losses and preventing any costly interruptions in your daily operations.
+Ultimately, it is up to customers to be proactive in building a fleet safety program in their organization.
+But PLM and brokers can work with them to help make their businesses safer, minimize losses and prevent any costly interruptions in daily operations.